-Case Managers rake in the most money, with average earnings of $33.00 per hour; Registered Nurses come in second with median earnings amounting to $23.46, and Phlebotomists rank near the top as well ($13.30).
+Case Managers rake in the most money, with average earnings of approximately $33.00 per hour; Registered Nurses come in second with median earnings amounting to $23.46, and Phlebotomists rank near the top as well (about $13.30).

-Residents of Las Vegas, Nev. pick up paychecks that are higher than any other city — the median salary is about $32.50 per hour; other top-paying cities include Winchester, Va. ($22.80) and Front Royal, Va. (around $19.19).
-Within the company, workers earn the highest pay (an average of $32.50 per hour) in Nevada.
+Residents of Las Vegas, Nev. pick up paychecks that are higher than any other city — the median salary is around $32.50 per hour; other top-paying cities include Winchester, Va. ($23.04) and Front Royal, Va. ($19.19).
+U.S. pay levels are highest in the state of Nevada; pay there average to around $32.50 per hour.